Kansas State University 2015

 Soils that are inherently low in fertility and organic matter content, and are highly prone to runoff are typical to South Carolina.
 Another characteristic of these soils is a hardpan that restricts root growth.
 More than 80% of row crops in South Carolina are produced in fields with soil compaction problems.
 The conventional tillage practices give little consideration to the potential runoff and erosion problems, reduce organic matter content of soils and increase the vulnerability of soils to drought stress.
 However, no-till field crop production is not suitable for this region because of problems with soil compaction.
 Our research focus on strategies to optimize conservation tillage practices and identification of genotypes with a root system architecture that is best suited for this region.
 Strategies for optimization of conservation tillage include crop diversification via cover crops and new crop introductions, crop sequencing, and cultivar selection.
 Cover crops are evaluated for their interaction with tillage, water use efficiency, ability to reduce weed pressure, and nitrogen fertilizer requirements, while, at the same time, maintaining overall system productivity and profitability.
 Bioenergy crops such as switchgrass, sorghum, or miscanthus are tested as part of crop introductions to existing cropping systems.
 Impact of conservation tillage practices on pests and beneficial organisms is also assessed.
 Crop varieties with root systems that can penetrate soil hardpan, which can increase lateral root growth after sensing the hardpan, or those with deeper root systems that can extract water from deep soil profiles might perform well in the hardpan forming, drought prone soils of South Carolina.
 Our research aims at identification of genotypes with a root system architecture that maximizes productivity in the hardpan forming soils.

 Narayanan, S., P.V.V.
 Prasad, and R. Welti.
-2017.
-High day and night temperature stress results in lipid alterations in wheat pollen.
+2018.
+Alterations in wheat pollen lipidome during high day and night temperature stress.
 Plant, Cell and Environment.
-Under review.
+In Press.

 Narayanan, S., P.J.
 Tamura, M.R.
 Roth, P.V.V.
 Prasad, and R. Welti.
 2016.
 Wheat leaf lipids during heat stress: I. High day and night temperatures result in major lipid alterations.
 Plant, Cell and Environment 39:787-803.